AVPN Philanthropy Fellowship

 The programme explores how philanthropic capital can best be deployed to deliver impact and long-term system change.
 Fellows will analyse many of the challenges and opportunities that face emerging market philanthropists in trying to align work with national development plans, the UN’s Sustainable Development Goals (SDGs) and the need to deliver high-impact sustainable outcomes at scale.

-This is a hybrid programme involving a mix of virtual sessions and an in-person convening at the AVPN Global Conference 2025 in Hong Kong.
+This is a hybrid programme involving a mix of virtual sessions and an in-person convening at the AVPN Global Conference 2026 in New Delhi.

 Successful registrants will be notified via email.